bulldogbkk/Debian-Share-VS-Codium-Extensions-between-users/README.md

 5. **Install extensions globally** into that directory (done as root or with sudo):

+   This can be done by simply copying the extensions folder from an examplar account or as below.

    ```bash
    codium --extensions-dir /usr/local/share/vscodium-extensions \
           --install-extension ms-python.python